 Despite all that, she felt deep down like life had no taste left for her.

 She couldn’t enjoy drinks, parties, celebrations, family events or even holidays any more.
-She was stuck on an island with bland food and IBS.
+She was stuck in her IBS kitchen, with IBS provoking wine and cheese, on an island with bland food and IBS.

 Maybe you are too?